Celebrate Spring With Alaska Tours In April!

 Enjoy Coastal Seward In April

 Seward is 120 miles south of Anchorage, along Alaska’s coastline.
 Since it is a coastal town, spring can often be rainy.
 Daytime temperatures range between 25 and 35 degrees in April, so it’s a good idea to pack lots of layers and rain gear if you plan to visit this town.
-Here are some of the most popular things to do in Seward in spring:
+Seaward's picturesque waterfront provides a stunning backdrop for visitors to enjoy the rugged beauty of the Alaskan wilderness.

 • Visit Kenai Fjords, National Park!
 Seward offers visitors easy access by waterway to the park and to all the glaciers within its confines.